HECS Debt Reduction 2025: 20% Cut & New Repayment Threshold

 • New repayment threshold of $67,000 from July 1, 2025

-• Changes apply automatically - no action required
+• Changes were applied automatically - no action required

 • Average debt reduction of $5,500 for typical HECS debt